 human immunodeficiency virus (HIV) is the virus that infects and destroys the body's immune cells and causes a disease called AIDS, or Acquired Immunodeficiency Syndrome.
 AIDS occurs in the most advanced stage of HIV infection, when a person's T-cell count goes below 200 and he or she becomes ill with one of the health problems common in people with AIDS.
 HIV and AIDS infection is lifelong—there is no cure, but there are many medicines to fight both HIV infection and the infections and cancers that come with it.

-red and sometimes itchy bumps on the skin, usually caused by an allergic reaction to a drug or a food. substance produced by one tissue and conveyed by the bloodstream to another to effect a function of the body, such as growth or metabolism.
+red and sometimes itchy bumps on the skin, usually caused by an allergic reaction to a drug or a food. substance produced by one tissue and conveyed by the bloodstream to another to affect a function of the body, such as growth or metabolism.

 a hormone that is made when a fertilized egg implants in the uterus. hCG is only found in the body during pregnancy.
 The amount of hCG rapidly builds up in a woman's body with each passing day she is pregnant.
 Pregnancy tests work by detecting hCG in either the urine or blood.